1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Quote from Dr. Bharat Pothuri

-Section 1: Understanding Colon Cancer Risk
+Section 1: The Awareness of Colon Cancer Risk

 Short answer: Colon cancer starts in the large intestine and may grow without obvious symptoms.
 Risk factors include: